xcTorres/xcTorres.github.io/_includes/about/en detail.md

 <br>

 - **Device positioning service**
 The project is to predict the user location given WIFI macAddress using Bayesian model.
 In the training data, it calculates geoohashes of each WIFI, and group the counts by signal bins under each geohash grid.
 All of WIFI and according geohash counts are stored in Redis cluster.
-In order to reduce the memory, we redesign the schema and compress the data, as a result, it saves the memory from 180GB to 85GB.
+In order to reduce the memory, we redesign the schema and compress the data, as a result, it saves half memory.
 In the prediction part, we use Bayesian model，and add higher priority to the probability of geohash grid.
 As a result, the median of distance difference is 43 meter, and the 90 percentile is 598 meter.
 <br>

 - **Map database**